Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported

-The H \textsc{I} mass fractions, $\rm f_{gas} = M_{HI}/M_{dyn}$, that we calculate using our resolved observations are on average nine times larger than those calculated from single-dish measurements, though with nearly as large of a standard deviation ($\rm \langle f_{gas}^{GMRT}/f_{gas}^{GBT}\rangle = 9.0 \pm 8.9$).
-Only SDSS0936+0106 and SDSS1507+5511 have smaller $\rm f_{gas}$ when using resolved data than the $\rm f_{gas}$ values derived from single-dish observations.
+The H \textsc{I} mass fractions, $\rm f_{HI} = M_{HI}/M_{dyn}$, that we calculate using our resolved observations are on average nine times larger than those calculated from single-dish measurements, though with an equivalent standard deviation ($\rm \langle f_{HI}^{GMRT}/f_{HI}^{GBT}\rangle =$ 6.1 $\pm$ 6.1.
+Only SDSS0936+0106 and SDSS1507+5511 have smaller $\rm f_{HI}$ when using resolved data than the $\rm f_{HI}$ values derived from single-dish observations.
 For two of the LCBGs, SDSS0728+3532 and SDSS1319+5203, the $\rm M_{HI}$ values that we calculate encompass the entire, multi-galaxy H \textsc{I} envelopes in which these galaxies reside, while $\rm M_{dyn}$ only encompasses the LCBGs.
-As a result, the $\rm f_{gas}$ that we calculate are likely much higher than the true values (for example the $\rm f_{gas}$ values of SDSS1319+5203 and Mrk 325 are 5.0 and 1.7, respectively, which are unrealisticly high).
+As a result, the $\rm f_{HI}$ that we calculate are likely much higher than the true values (for example the $\rm f_{HI}$ values of SDSS1319+5203 is 3.5, which is unphysically high).

-The major advantages that our current study have over those undertaken with single dishes are that (1) our improved spatial resolution enables us to distinguish individual galaxies from their nearby companions, (2) mapping the galaxies allows for their rotation axes to be identified and their $\rm V_{rot}$ to be measured rather than estimated from linewidths, and (3) mapping the galaxies also makes measuring their $\rm R_{HI}$ possible, enabling calculations of their $\rm M_{dyn}$ to be made with fewer assumptions.
-We generally calculate lower $\rm M_{dyn}$ and higher $\rm f_{gas}$ than what was calculated from single-dish measurements by \citet{CG04}.
+The major advantages that our current study has over those undertaken with single dishes are that (1) our improved spatial resolution enables us to distinguish individual galaxies from their nearby companions, (2) mapping the galaxies allows for their rotation axes to be identified and their $\rm V_{rot}$ to be measured rather than estimated from linewidths, and (3) mapping the galaxies also makes measuring their $\rm R_{HI}$ possible, enabling calculations of their $\rm M_{dyn}$ to be made with fewer assumptions.
+We generally calculate lower $\rm M_{dyn}$ and higher $\rm f_{HI}$ than what was calculated from single-dish measurements by \citet{CG04}.